Maxim Ksuta

 Category: graphics

-Such artists as Semen Motolyanets, Georgyi Ostretsov, and Valery Chtak use texts as slogans, tags or symbols associated with popular culture, politics and social intercourse.
-The text slogans mark the very nature of social communication, based on the same sign system.
+Artists such as Semen Motolyanets, Georgy Ostretsov, and Valery Chtak use texts as slogans, tags, or symbols associated with popular culture, politics, and social interaction.
+These textual slogans highlight the very nature of social communication, which is based on shared sign systems.

-Each text, featured at the exhibition, is not a separate statement, but only a fragment of the universe verbal-textual structure.
-The texts, presented by the artists in various forms, don’t always require reading; very often they just serve a reminder or a link to the other texts outside the exhibition space.
-The exposition does not imply an immediate and consistent reading; it rather serves a starting point for numerous narrations.
-Intertextuality becomes not just a research vector, but the practice itself.
+Each text featured in the exhibition is not an isolated statement, but rather a fragment of a universal verbal-textual structure.
+The texts presented by the artists do not always require literal reading; they often serve as reminders or links to other texts outside the exhibition space.
+The exposition does not imply a linear or immediate reading; instead, it serves as a starting point for numerous narratives.
+Intertextuality thus becomes not just a research vector, but the practice itself.

 Monumentalgraphics